endrias34/FYS4150/src/Project-4/README.md

 ```
 ./runme 1
 ```
-and you will get an error where what to be put in is given.
+and you will get an error, stating what to input to make the code run correctly.

-Example:
+## Example of correct input commands:

 ```
 ./runme 20 6 2 2.4 0.05